ibm-cloud-docs/AnalyticsEngine/index.md

 ## Outbound and inbound access

-Cluster services are made available through various endpoints as described in this [section](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints).
+Cluster services are made available through various endpoints as described in  [Retrieving service endpoints](/docs/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints){: new_window}.

 From the endpoint list, you can see that the following ports are open for inbound traffic: